nacsoprog/GEAR-Interactive-extension/README.md

     npm run build
     ```

-    *npm run dev doesnt work too well with this... generate the production-ready extension in the `dist/` folder.*
+    *Note: `npm run dev` is not recommended for full extension testing due to Chrome API limitations in dev mode.
+Use `npm run build` to generate the production-ready extension in the `dist/` folder.*

 4. **Load into Chrome**
-    - Open Chrome and go to `chrome://extensions`.
+    - Open Chrome and navigate to `chrome://extensions`.
     - Enable **Developer mode** (top right toggle).
     - Click **Load unpacked**.
     - Select the `dist` folder created in the previous step.

+### Important Note on Data

+The file `public/courses_master.json` is git-ignored to prevent bloating the repository.
+This file contains the scraped course catalog data.

+- If you are building, ensure you have a valid `courses_master.json` in the `public/` directory (or `dist/` after build).

 ---

 ## Tech Stack

 - **Frontend**: React 19, TypeScript
-- **Build Tool**: Vite (with CRXJS plugin for Chrome Extension support)
+- **Build Tool**: Vite (with CRXJS plugin)
-- **Styling**: Vanilla CSS (Modular & Responsive)
+- **Styling**: Vanilla CSS (Modular & Themed)
 - **Linting**: ESLint + TypeScript-ESLint

 ## Contributing

-This could expand into far more use cases (adding other majors/minors, recommended scheduling, etc.)
+We welcome contributions to expand GEAR Interactive to support more majors, minors, and features!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)